sudopluto/video-ideas/README.md

         - pull requests, rewrites, etc
     - micheal reaves esque projects :)
         - vim, but every key is mapped to save and exit
+        - vim, but every time you try and save and exit, a new split opens
         - rust but every time build is sucessful crab rave plays
         - cpp but every time compiler error source file gets corrupted
         - python but every time you get a whitespace error the script whites out
         - lisp but everytime a parrenthesis is imbalanced, thanos comes and fixes it

+- anime
+    - summer time render hype
+    - happy sugar life
+    - the tatami galaxy sequel hype
+        - mini book review

 - money money
-    - what's in your wallet?
-        - what credit cards do i have
-        - what bank accounts do i have
     - did i beat my robo advisor?

 - travel
-    - south korea
-        - tips and tricks
-        - photo review (hiking)
     - bvi
         - scuba footage -> montage
     - london & europe